walterrowe/magick-frames/README.md

 - specify a default logo file and two-row label text in the script
 - specify an alternate logo watermark file on the command line

+Options for the macOS AppleScript droplet include:

+- drag-n-dropping files onto the droplet using Finder will decorate the selected files
+- double-clicking the droplet will open a file chooser and decorate the selected files

 # What Is Magick Frames

 Magick Frames is a combination of a macOS/Linux shell script [frame_it](frame_it) and a macOS AppleScript [frame_it.applescript](frame_it.applescript) Droplet.
 The frame_it shell script uses the [ImageMagick](https://imagemagick.org/) image manipulation package to apply a professional looking decoration to a selection of image files.